onsi/gomega/docs/index.md

 #### Category 2: Making `Eventually` assertions on functions

-`Eventually` can be passed functions that **take no arguments** and **return at least one value**.
+`Eventually` can be passed functions that **return at least one value**.
 When configured this way, `Eventually` will poll the function repeatedly and pass the first returned value to the matcher.

 For example: